willxxy/willxxy.github.io/blog/fourth.md

-##The Rutheless Elimination of Hurry by John Mark Comer - 1
+## The Ruthless Elimination of Hurry by John Mark Comer - 1

 In this blog, I will reflect on the first 28 pages of John Mark Comer's *The Ruthless Elimination of Hurry.*